dergigi/dergigi.github.io/translations.md

 writings, including my book [21 Lessons](https://21lessons.com/translations), have been translated to other languages.

+---

+Find a list of translations below.
+If a translation is missing please [let me know][contact].

 {% for post in site.categories.bitcoin %}
 {% if post.translations %}